franko/elementary-plotlib/README.md

 **High quality plots**

-Libcanvas use the Anti-Grain library with subpixel resolution to create high-quality plots.
+the Elementary Plot library use the Anti-Grain library with subpixel resolution to create high-quality plots.
 The fonts are rendered using state of the art algorithm for font rendering but only basic text layout is supported.

 **Integration with existing toolkits**

 The library is thought to be integrated with existing GUI toolkits with minimal work.
-Currently only an implementation for the [FOX Toolkit](http://www.fox-toolkit.org/) is provided but it can be used as an example to integrate libcanvas with other toolkits.
+Currently only an implementation for the [FOX Toolkit](http://www.fox-toolkit.org/) is provided but it can be used as an example to integrate the Elementary Plot library with other toolkits.

 **Documentation available**

-The [Elementary Plotlib reference manual](http://franko.github.io/elementary-plotlib/) for the new API is available.
+The [Elementary Plotlib reference manual](http://franko.github.io/elementary-plotlib/manual/) for the new API is available.

 Examples
 ========